OCA/pos/pos_session_pay_invoice/README.rst

 Configuration
 =============

 #.
+Go to *Point of Sale / Configuration / Payment Methods*
+    and ensure that at least one payment method with a journal type "cash" is created (or create one if it does not exist).

-Go to *Point of Sale / Configuration / Point of Sale* and activate the
+#.
+Go to *Point of Sale / Configuration / Settings*
-    'Cash Control' setting.
+    Select a Point of Sale and ensure than in the payment methods section, at least one payment method has a journal type "cash"

 Usage
 =====

 #.
 Go to *Point of Sale / Dashboard* and create and open or access to an
     already open POS Session.
 #.
+Open the POS Session form view on the Backend.
-Press the button **Pay Invoice** to pay a Supplier Invoice or a Customer
+#.
+Press the button **Pay Supplier** to pay a Supplier Invoice or **Pay Refund** for a Customer
     Refund.
 It will be paid using Cash.
 #.
-Select **Collect Payment from Invoice** in to receive a payment of an
+Select **Get Payment from Invoice** to receive a payment of an
     existing Customer Invoice or a Supplier Refund.
 You will need to select a Journal if the POS Config has defined multiple Payment Methods.